How to Teach the Child to Get Dressed On Their Own: All Secrets

 Any skill needs to be reinforced.
 Otherwise, the new skill acquired by the child will be quickly forgotten.
 This also applies to self-sufficiency skills.
 It is imperative to consolidate what the child has learned.
 The following games and exercises can help with this:

-- Playing with laces.
-Make your own toy or buy a cardboard or plastic one.
-It should have hole, which needs the lace to be put through them.
+- Playing with laces: Make your own toy or buy a cardboard or plastic one.
+It should have holes through which the lace needs to be put.
 Busy Boards are also popular now; these are wooden boards or houses, on which many elements can be placed.
-They are designed for the development of fine motor skills in the baby, with the help of locks, zippers, buttons, gears, etc.
+They are designed to develop fine motor skills in babies, with the help of locks, zippers, buttons, and gears.

 - Games with buttons of different sizes: “Find two identical buttons”, “Pick up a suitable button for a jacket”, “Lay out a pattern from buttons”, and others.